mwcremer/dnd-bx/combined.md

 ***Ignore:*** The patrol leaves the PCs to go about their business.

 ***Invite:*** The patrol brings a message from the domain's ruler, inviting the PCs to stay in the stronghold.
-The ruler's exact motive for doing so will depend on his or her personality---it is not necessarily benign.
+The ruler's exact motive for doing so will depend on his or her personality&mdash;it is not necessarily benign.

 # <a name="npc_parties"></a> NPC Parties